All Episodes

 I mean, like we initially connected on Twitter or some similar platform.

-I think it was actually Twitter, yeah.
+I think it was actually Twitter.

 Like, I don't think there's another way to explain like Nigerian performance.

-I also don't think that someone who's an IQ hereditarian, not an alt-writer, but a scientist, is necessarily evil.
+I also don't think that someone who's an IQ hereditarian, not an alt writer, but a scientist, is necessarily evil.

-I think you can argue anything in science, men and women are very different, but I I don't necessarily think that's the way the evidence points.
+But I don't necessarily think that's the way the evidence points.

-And so what's the solution to all this shit then?
+So what's the solution to all this shit then?

 Just focus on facts.